voicegain/platform/how-to/edge-on-cloud/universal-deployment-guide.md

 Many cloud providers, including AWS and GCP, require you to specifically request GPU quotas for your account.
 For new accounts, this process can take a few days to be processed so it's best to start this early.
 You may find more details on this process in our [Cloud Provider Specific Guides](#step1)

 **Kubectl:**
-During this process you will need to interact with the kubernetes cluster using the CLI tool: kubectl You will need to install kubectl on a network connected system.
+This guide will require you to interact with the kubernetes cluster using the CLI tool: `kubectl` You will need to install kubectl on a network connected system from which you can reach your kubernetes cluster.

 While kubectl is available for Windows, MacOS and Linux; this guide assumes a Linux environment is being used for specific commands when [creating the Voicegain service account](#step2)

 **Voicegain Specific Steps:**